EMERGING MARKETS-Asian stocks, FX recover lost ground with Fed and China in focus

 By Roushni Nair

-Oct 17 (Reuters) - Most emerging Asia currencies steadied and share markets recovered ground on Tuesday after dovish comments from a senior U.S. Federal Reserve official, while investors watched for any risk of the war between Israel and Hamas leading to a wider conflict.
+Oct 17 (Reuters) - Most emerging Asian currencies steadied and stock markets firmed on Tuesday after dovish comments from a senior U.S. central bank official, while investors watched for any risk of the Israel-Hamas war leading to a wider conflict.

-The Malaysian ringgit MYR=, the Indian rupee INR=IN, and the South Korean won KRW=KFTC inched up 0.1% by 0336 GMT.
-The Indonesian rupiah IDR= and the Philippines peso PHP= were largely unchanged.
+The Malaysian ringgit MYR=, the Indian rupee INR=IN, and the Philippine peso PHP= inched up 0.1% each by 0610 GMT.
+The Indonesian rupiah IDR= and the South Korean won KRW=KFTC were largely unchanged.

+Thailand's baht THB=TH, however, weakened as much as 0.7%.
+The recent unprecedented rise in oil prices has increased the prospects of higher import bills for net-importing countries like Thailand and India, adding to inflationary woes.
+O/R

+"I maintain my call of stronger THB, possible to reach 34.25-34.75 level by the end of this year, from weakness in the USD, improved external demand... and some inflows from foreign investors once concerns over fiscal stability ease," said Poon Panichpibool, a markets strategist with Krung Thai Bank.

-Equities across Southeast Asia traded higher as interest rate jitters eased globally after Federal Reserve Bank of Philadelphia President Patrick Harker said on Monday the central bank should not create new pressures in the economy by increasing the cost of borrowing.
+Stock markets across Southeast Asia rose as interest-rate jitters eased globally after Philadelphia Federal Reserve President Patrick Harker said on Monday the U.S. central bank should not create new pressures in the economy by increasing the borrowing cost.

 Market participants were keenly awaiting more speeches by central bankers this week, including Fed Chair Jerome Powell, to gauge the outlook for monetary policy.

-Shares in Seoul .KS11 and Manila .PSI advanced over 1%, while those in Bangkok .SETI, Jakarta .JKSE and Singapore .STI added over 0.4% each.
+Shares in Seoul .KS11 and Manila .PSI advanced more than 1%, while those in Bangkok .SETI, Jakarta .JKSE and Kuala Lumpur .KLSE added between 0.2% and 0.8%.

+"However, the peak in the USD should be arrived by the FOMC November meeting if the Fed decides to maintain the policy rate as the market expects now.
+I think it could further reduce the probability of a Fed rate hike at the December meeting from around 30% now to much lower," Panichpibool said.

-Investors were also awaiting gross domestic product, retail sales, and industrial production, and other data from China, Southeast Asia's largest trading partner, due to be released on Wednesday.
+Investors were also awaiting gross domestic product, retail sales, industrial production, and other data from China, Southeast Asia's largest trading partner, on Wednesday for further direction.

-"While we expect near-term China economic data to remain soft, we should see the various stimulus measures and system liquidity feeding through to better Chinese growth moving through Q4 – this could support risk appetite more broadly and see traders move away from safe havens," Chris Weston, an analyst at Pepperstone said.

-Bucking the trend in Asian markets on Tuesday, Thailand's baht THB=TH retreated as much as 0.7%.

-The recent unprecedented rise in oil prices has increased the prospects of higher import bills for net-importing countries like Thailand and India, adding to inflationary woes.

-In India, the central bank's regular intervention is preventing the rupee from weakening past a record low of 83.29 per dollar hit in October last year, according to traders.
+In India, regular central bank intervention is preventing the rupee from weakening past a record low of 83.29 per dollar hit in October last year, according to traders.

-The Singapore dollar SGD= also eased 0.1%, after the trade reliant island's exports fell for a 12th straight month in September.
+The Singapore dollar SGD= eased 0.1%, after the trade-reliant island's exports fell for a 12th straight month in September.

 "We could likely see this trend persist for a bit longer due to still soft global demand which should in turn feed into soft GDP numbers," analysts at ING said in a note.